 Change the ‘Journal Subset’ to Nursing.
 (Rationale: this will limit your results to articles published in nursing journals.
 Please note that there are many articles published in 'nursing journals' that are not written by a nurse.
 See below in Practice 2-Part B to find out how to limit to articles written by nurses)

-Now that you have your feet wet, let's explore three methods of possible search strategies for finding primary research articles written by a nurse in CINAHL.
-Please keep in mind that these strategies are not perfect, so you still need to be attentive when evaluating the results list and read the abstracts/articles.
+Now let's explore two methods of possible search strategies for finding primary research articles written by a nurse in CINAHL.

 Click Search again.